 Film and Photographic Studies

-The curriculum is a combination of history and theory of film and photography within the broad context of visual and other media.
-The programme will focus on these three media as well as on the basis of the discourse on their specific nature and their relation to one another.
+Film and Photographic Studies, a specialisation of Leiden University Master’s in Media Studies, is your chance to choose a challenging academic study in the field of ‘lens-based’ media, comprising photography, film and video.
+Combine history and theory of film and photography within the broad context of visual and other media.
+You will gain expertise on the three media and their specific nature, as well as their relation to one another.

-Who may apply?
+Who can apply?

 The programme will be of interest to students who have acquired an undergraduate background in art history, film studies, cultural studies, visual studies, media studies or literature and wish to pursue a professional career in the field of cinema, photography and/or media arts.
 The programme also encourages applications by artists, photographers, and filmmakers who would like to expand their historical and theoretical base.
 See entry requirements for more details.

 Check out the programme of Film and Photographic Studies.